underscoreio/essential-slick/src/pages/5-joins.md

 ## Two Kinds of Join

 There are two styles of join in Slick.
 One, called _applicative_, is based on an explicit `join` method.
 It's a lot like the SQL `JOIN` ... `ON` syntax.

 The second, _monadic_, makes use of `flatMap` as a way to join tables.

+They are not mutually exclusive.
+It's often convenient to create an applica􏰀tive join, and then use it in a monadic join.

 ## Monadic Joins